 Stormwater Mapping and Inventory

-The Public Works Department's Stormwater Utility Division will be conducting a detailed inventory of rivers, streams, inlets, underground pipes and drainage ways within the Raleigh area for the purpose of developing Geographic Information System (GIS) drainage maps and locating illicit connections/discharges.
+The Public Works Department's Stormwater Management Division is conducting a detailed inventory of rivers, streams, inlets, underground pipes and drainage ways within the Raleigh area for the purpose of developing Geographic Information System (GIS) drainage maps and locating illicit connections/discharges.
 Mapping the entire drainage system within Raleigh's Extraterritorial Jurisdiction (ETJ), on both public and private property, is a requirement of the federal Clean Water Act governing the discharge of stormwater into the Neuse River.
 Since much of the drainage system is located on or runs through private property, it may be necessary for the City staff to have access to private property in order to collect required information.

 Inventory crews will locate important drainage structures using Global Positing System [(GPS) sub-meter accuracy] and take detailed measurements of inlets, pipes and open channels.
 They will not disturb or damage property or vegetation on private property.
 If an important stormwater structure is covered, buried, and/or otherwise obstructed, the permission of the property owner will be obtained before staff accesses the structure with special tools and equipment.